spurtcommerce/packages/README.md

-# The Spurtcommerce Auth Package.
-Included with the <a href="https://www.npmjs.com/package/@spurtcommerce/auth"> @spurtcommerce/auth </a> plugin.
+# The Spurtcommerce Auth Package - <a href="https://www.npmjs.com/package/@spurtcommerce/auth"> @spurtcommerce/auth </a> .

+## Included with this package in to spurtcommerce API Suite.
 You shouldn't install this package separately.